kamilazdybal/POD-DMD-decompositions/README.md

 ## A note for Belgium

-Apart from being able to develop huge appreciation for linear algebra and Matlab this summer, I also fell in love with Belgium, in particular with Rhode-Saint-Genèse and Forêt de Soignes.
+Apart from developing huge appreciation for linear algebra and Matlab this summer, I also fell in love with Belgium, and in particular with Rhode-Saint-Genèse and Forêt de Soignes.

 Here's a picture of Belgium that I carry in my heart, along with many others: